rty10/doggy-doggy-what-now/main_data/README.md

 It is vital that any and all data be organized with proper naming: No whitespace in file/directory names, and keep special characters limited to "_" only.

+JPH 18MAY2024 - Adding AustinTXIn and AustinTXOut (this is uncleaned data - use this instead of AustinTxData)